drksheer/Crypto-PNL-Tracker/README.md

             "PNL": []
         }
         ```
+        - make sure that the `dbFileName` is set as a folder relative to the location of the tracker executable, and you use the forward-slach character.
+Use the default value unless you have an advanced custom setup and you know what you are doing.
         - `fromDate` should be left null unless you wish to specify tracking to occur from a certain date on the chart.
 Eg. "2012-01-01" to only build the graph from 1st Jan onwards.
     - **If manually tracking:**
         - Edit the `"PNL"` value array manually setting a UTC-compatible date and decimal for each day.